ThanosGkou/exso/README.md

 - **Any timezone, or time-slicing operations, only affect the returned data.**
 - The node's data remain intact and always in UTC timezone

-Optional arguments (**kwargs) are common for all three operations, and they can modify the returned time-range (from/to), and the returned timezone.
+#### Optional arguments (**kwargs)
+They are common accross all node-access operations, and they can modify the returned time-range (from/to), and the returned timezone.

+- #####  tz_pipe
-- tz_pipe: None or list
+  - string, list, or None
+  - If a string is provided, the database data will first be localized as UTC, and then returned, converted to the specified timezone.
   - If a list is provided: [database_timezone, target_timezone, (None)]
-  - The databases timezone is UTC and shall be set to UTC
+  - The first argument specified the database-timezone, and **must always be UTC**
-  - The target_timezone can be any pytz compatible timezone: Try to stick to wider zones (EET, CET, UTC, GMT) and not country-wide timezones (e.g. Europe/Athens, etc.)
+  - The second argument be any pytz compatible timezone: Try to stick to wider zones (EET, CET, UTC, GMT) and not country-wide timezones (e.g. Europe/Athens, etc.)
-  - Last argument:
+  - The third argument
-    - If is None, this means, after tz-conversion, truncate the timezone information (e.g. 2022-1-1 00:00 +02:00 will become --> 2022-1-1 00:00)
+    - **IF provided, must be None**.
+This means, to truncate the trailing timezone information (e.g. **2022-1-1 00:00+02:00 --> 2022-1-1 00:00**)
-    - If it doesn't exist (e.g. the list is [database_tz, target_Tz], the returned data will contain the tz-information)
+    - **IF not provided** (so, list is of length 2), the returned data will contain the tz-information.

-- start_date / end_date: it can accept pandas Timestamps and datetime.datetime objects, but also strings formatted as YYYY-MM-DD HH:MM
+- #####  start_date,  end_date
+  - string, pd.Timestamp, datetime-like, None
+  - start_date = None means to start from the beginning of the file until end_date
+  - end_date = None means to span from start_date  until the end of the file
+  - string-format must be: YYYY-MM-DD HH:MM, as in all ***exso*** datetime occasions.